seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 As 'twere a wreath of roses, yet is heavier
 Than lead itself, stings more than nettles.
 I
 Have never been foul-mouth'd against thy law,
-Nev'r reveal'd secret, for I knew none--would not,
+Nev'r reveal'd secret, for I knew none - would not,
 Had I kenn'd all that were.
 I never practiced
 Upon man's wife, nor would the libels read
 Of liberal wits.
 I never at great feasts